xsscx/srd/README.md

 * Updated July 4, 2021: Note that Issue #1 is Open and I failed to include the entitlements.plist due to operator error...
 Updates pending for the coming week.
 I added a generic.plist as placeholder

+This Repo is Public Domain and I hope you will contribute your Code, Suggestions & Pro Tip's.

-This Repo is Public Domain, but the main Focus is Onboarding the 2021 SRD Cohort with a Working Cryptex and Code Examples.
+The main Focus had been Onboarding the 2021 SRD Cohort with a Working Cryptex and Code Examples, now I want to _your_ input!

 --------------------------------------------------
 Can someone from Apple (please) look at: